On the 9th of March 2018 SDU adopted an Open Science Policy for the university. The policy includes three main elements:

 FAIR research data is data that has been prepared in accordance with the FAIR guiding principles published in 2016.
 These principles contain data management best practices that aim at making data FAIR: findable, accessible, interoperable, and reusable.

-To learn more, visit the FAQ section of our page on data best practices, here: (internal link to FAQ – What is FAIR? under the Data best practices page).
+To learn more, visit the FAQ section of our page on data best practices, here.

 A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.